rweldzius/PSC7475_S2025/README.md

 ## Acknowledgements

-The contents of this course are influenced by and often come directly from Prof. James H. Bisbee who teaches a similar course at Vanderbilt University.
-I am indebted to him for making his course materials available.
+The contents of this course are influenced by and often come directly from Dr. Matthew Blackwell at Harvard University where he teaches a similar undergraduate course.
+I am grateful to Matt for making his course materials public with a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).